Sasaeng fan: Blood writing

 In November 2009, a fan of boy group 2PM member Ok Taecyeon posted writing in blood, later reported to be menstrual blood, as proof of her adulation.
 This obsessive behavior toward the celebrity led to criticism of her actions, including from other 2PM fans.

-In December 2009, an obsessive fan of MBLAQ’s Lee Joon (real name Lee Chang-sun) wrote and posted a message written in blood on social media.
+In December 2009, an obsessive fan of MBLAQ's Lee Joon (real name Lee Chang-sun) wrote and posted a message written in blood on social media.
 The message read, "Don't forget me, Lee chang-sun.
 I only have you.
 I love you".
 She cited the 2PM blood-writing incident as impetus and motive for her act, writing in her caption, "What was that Ok Taecyeon fan's blood writing.
 Period blood is so gross.
 I'll show what blood writing is."

 In January 2010, an obsessive fan of the group Wonder Girls cut her wrist and used her own blood to write, "Come back, Wonder Girls".
 She posted the picture of her face half-covered by her hand, showing the blood-writing and the scar on her wrist.

 Responses from idols and companies

 Entertainment companies, idol groups, and individual idols have responded to sasaeng activity on social media or in interviews.
-Soompi, a Korean pop culture news site, has documented many of these cases.
+Soompi, a Korean pop culture news website, has documented many of these cases.